Hollumidhe/system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Task 1 - Create a script that prints hello user, where user is the current Linux user.
 * Task 2 - The path to success is to take massive, determined action
 * Task 3 - If the path be beautiful, let us not ask where it leads
+* Task 4 - Create a script that lists environment variables.